rsp/temper-lang/README.md

 from trusted and untrusted content should be derivable from a declarative grammar, possibly with annotations or hints.

-### Monotonically decreasing dynamism

-Many programming languages have a load or compile step, and reflective or introspective operators that relate runtime strings to programming language symbols.

-It is easier to check a program for correctness if a reviewer knows that attacker-controlled strings cannot reach these reflective or introspective operators.

-Rejected approaches:

-  *  Some systems have relied on *taintedness* to protect sensitive operators from crafted strings; strings carry an *evil bit* which sensitive operators check, and a concatenation of a tained string is itself tainted.
-     Tainting systems have a poor history of providing strong guarantees.
-  *  Trademarks per "Protection in Programming Languages" by Morris Jr. are better but reflection/introspection also complicate code elimination and require speccing meta-objects so I'd rather satisfy reflective/introspective use cases without reflection/introspection.

-Implementing mini-declarative languages (above) typically requires macros unless you plan on parsing at runtime which is itself prone to abuse by attacker-controlled string.

-_Design decision_: **Reify lifecycle stage** of a program.
-Operator definitions and uses can be tagged with a range of lifecycle stages.
-Program elements that execute at later stages are available as parse trees to earlier stages.
-The last stage, *Run*, has no reflective or introspective access and is the only stage that happens after a program has been converted to generated code in a host language.

-Tenatively, lifecycle stages include:

-1.  *Gather* Dependencies
-1.  *Syntax* to Parse Tree
-1.  *Expand* Macros
-1.  *Type* Check Code
-1.  *Control* Access
-1.  *Interface* Implemented Checks
-1.  *Bundle* Types and Declarations into Namespaces
-1.  *Generate* Host Language Code
-1.  *Run*

-This means that introspection, meta-circularity, macroing can all happen before untrusted input reaches a system.
-We assume all inputs that reach the system are trustworthy -- we trust everything *Gather*ed and treat software supply-chain security as out-of-band.

-One common reason that APIs relax access control is to allow test code privileged access to better interrogate production code.
-Debugging machinery often provide access that violate access controls so that a developer running locally can better interrogate a running system.

-_Design decision_: Treat **tests as attacks that abuses debug access with love**.
-Explicitly distinguish test code from production code and provide test code with more operators which ignore internal access controls.

 ### Single source of truth for documentation

 It would be nice to have a single source of truth for documentation.